Bibliome/alvisnlp/docs/reference/module/fr.inra.maiage.bibliome.alvisnlp.bibliomefactory.modules.python.PythonScript.md

 </div>
 Path to the python executable.
 By default, let the `PATH` environment determine the location of the Python executable.

-<h3 name="relationNames" class="param">relationNames</h3>
+<h3 id="relationNames" class="param">relationNames</h3>

 <div class="param-level param-level-optional">Optional
 </div>
 <div class="param-type">Type: <a href="../converter/java.lang.String%5B%5D" class="converter">String[]</a>
 </div>
 Names of relations to serialize.
 Relations not mentioned in this parameter will not be serialized.
 Use this to limit the amount of serialized data.
-By default *PythonScript* serializes all tuples in all relations.
+By default*PythonScript*serializes all tuples in all relations.

-<h3 name="workingDirectory" class="param">workingDirectory</h3>
+<h3 id="workingDirectory" class="param">workingDirectory</h3>

 <div class="param-level param-level-optional">Optional
 </div>